hasura/skor/README.md

 ## Test

 The test runs `skor` and a python-flask server for the webhook.

-Make sure you have installed python-flask before running the test.
+Make sure you have installed python-flask and have Postgres running on `localhost:5432` before running the test.
+You can modify the Postgres credentials in the `test.py` file.

 Run the test (present in the root directory) as: